tkp1n/IoUring/README.md

 * Error handling in general.
 This is currently a **very** minimal PoC.
 * Polishing in general.
 Again, this is currently a **very** minimal PoC.
 * Testing with more than a simple demo app...
-* Ensure this transport isn't added on systems with a kernel version <5.4
 * Benchmark and optimize
 * Enable CPU affinity
 * Investigate whether the use of zero-copy options are profitable (vis-a-vis registered buffers)